-The extra monthly cost for these benefits will be added to your Medicare Advantage plan premium.
-If you purchase any of these Optional Supplemental Benefits (OSBs), this Evidence of Coverage contract will also apply to them.
-If you have questions about these OSBs, please call Customer Care at the phone number that appears at the end of this section or on the back of your Humana member ID card.
+If you purchase any of these Optional Supplemental Benefits (OSBs), this Evidence of Coverage contract also will apply to them.
+The OSB payment method must be the same as the Medicare Advantage payment method.
+For more information about your payment options, please call Customer Care at the phone number that appears at the end of this section or on the back of your Humana member ID card.